-Middlesboro – the Middlesborough spelling generally is no longer used – is a Bell county city northwest of the Cumberland Gap.
+Middlesboro – the Middlesborough spelling is seldom used – is a Bell county city northwest of the Cumberland Gap and about 11 miles south of Pineville.
 Located on what became known as the Wilderness Road, native people and explorers often moved through the area.
 Settlement began about 1810 and the area became known as Yellow Creek.
 In 1889 a planned mining and manufacturing city was begun with European financing.
 It was called Middlesborough after the city in England.
 The manufacturing enterprises never materialized and the backers were bankrupt by 1893.
 Middlesborough was incorporated in 1890.
 The Middlesborough post office opened in 1888 and in 1894 began using the spelling Middlesboro.
 The population in 2010 was 10,334.
 Middlesboro is the largest city in the county.

 Middlesboro is the home of a campus of Southeast Kentucky Community and Technical College.

 © 2022 David C. Elbon